-Directors who are also employees of the Company or its subsidiaries receive no additional compensation for serving as directors.
-Directors who are not employees of the Company or its subsidiaries receive an annual retainer fee of \$15,000, plus a fee of \$500 for each Board and for each Committee meeting attended.
+Directors who are also employees of the Company receive no additional compensation for serving as directors.
+Directors who are not employees of the Company receive an annual retainer fee of \$15,000, plus a fee of \$500 for each Board and for each Committee meeting attended.

 Under the Company's 1993 Stock Plan for Non-Employee Directors (the Director Plan), Directors who are not regular employees of the Company are each automatically granted an option to purchase 500 shares of Common Stock on April 1 of each year, subject to adjustment in the event of stock dividends and splits, recapitalizations and similar transactions.
-On April 1, 1995, nine Directors were each granted an option to purchase 500 shares of Common Stock at an exercise price of \$26.50 per share.
+On April 1, 1996, nine Directors were each granted an option to purchase 500 shares of Common Stock at an exercise price of \$25.75 per share.

 An option granted under the Director Plan is not exercisable unless the optionee remains available to serve as a Director of the Company for six months after the date of grant.
-An optionee's rights under all outstanding options will terminate three months after his termination as a Director, unless the termination is because of death or disability, in which case the options will be exercisable for one year after such termination.
+An optionee's rights under all outstanding options will terminate three years after his termination as a Director, unless the termination is because of death or disability, in which case the options will be exercisable for one year after such termination.
 Unless earlier terminated, all options granted under the Director Plan expire ten years from the date of grant.

 In addition, the Director Plan provides that eligible Directors of the Company may make an annual irrevocable election to receive up to 100% of their annual retainer fee in the form of a stock award.
 The total number of shares subject to a stock award will be determined based on the fair market value of the Common Stock on the date the award is made.
 The Director may specify the percentage of the Director's annual retainer fee subject to the election, and the percentage of and the dates on which the shares covered by the stock award are to be issued.
-In the event a Director ceases to be a member of the Board of Directors for any reason, the total number of shares subject to the award which have not yet been issued to the Director will be issued to the Director within one year of his termination as a Director.
+In the event a Director ceases to be a member of the Board of Directors for any reason, the total number of shares subject to the award which have not yet been issued to the Director.

 The Company also has established a planned gift program for directors funded by life insurance policies on directors as part of its overall program to promote charitable giving.
-Upon the death of a Director, the Company will donate \$500,000 to one or more qualifying charitable organizations recommended by the individual director and subsequently be reimbursed by life insurance proceeds.
+After the death of a Director, the Company will donate \$500,000 to one or more qualifying charitable organizations recommended by the individual director and subsequently be reimbursed by life insurance proceeds.
 Individual directors derive no financial benefit from this program since all charitable deductions accrue solely to the Company.
 The program does not result in any material cost to the Company.